yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 finally completes that value either by recursively executing another selection set or coercing a scalar value.

-ExecuteField(objectType, objectValue, fieldType, fields, variableValues, fragmentVariableValues):
+ExecuteField(objectType, objectValue, fieldType, fieldDetailsList, variableValues, fragmentVariables):

-- Let {field} be the first entry in {fields}.
+- Let {fieldDetails} be the first entry in {fieldDetailsList}.
+- Let {field} and {fragmentVariables} be the corresponding entries on {fieldDetails}.
 - Let {fieldName} be the field name of {field}.
+- Let {argumentDefinitions} be the arguments defined by {objectType} for the field named {fieldName}.
-- Let {argumentValues} be the result of {CoerceFieldArgumentValues(objectType, field, variableValues, fragmentVariableValues)}
+- Let {argumentValues} be the result of {CoerceArgumentValues(field, argumentDefinitions, variableValues, fragmentVariables)}.
 - Let {resolvedValue} be {ResolveFieldValue(objectType, objectValue, fieldName, argumentValues)}.
-- Return the result of {CompleteValue(fieldType, fields, resolvedValue, variableValues)}.
+- Return the result of {CompleteValue(fieldType, fieldDetailsList, resolvedValue, variableValues)}.

-### Coercing Field Arguments
+### Coercing Arguments

-Fields may include arguments which are provided to the underlying runtime in order to correctly produce a value.
-These arguments are defined by the field in the type system to have a specific input type.
+Fields, directives, and fragment spreads may include arguments which are provided to the underlying runtime in order to correctly produce a value.
+For fields and directives, these arguments are defined by the field or directive in the type system to have a specific input type; for fragment spreads, the fragment definition within the document specifies the input type.

 At each argument position in an operation may be a literal {Value}, or a {Variable} to be provided at runtime.

-CoerceFieldArgumentValues(objectType, field, variableValues,
+CoerceArgumentValues(node, argumentDefinitions, variableValues,
-fragmentVariableValues):
+fragmentVariables):

-- Let {argumentValues} be the argument values provided in {field}.
+- Let {argumentValues} be the argument values provided in {node}.
-- Let {fieldName} be the name of {field}.
-- Let {argumentDefinitions} be the arguments defined by {objectType} for the field named {fieldName}.
-- Return {CoerceArgumentValues(argumentDefinitions, argumentValues,
-  variableValues, fragmentVariableValues)}

-CoerceArgumentValues(argumentDefinitions, argumentValues, variableValues,
-fragmentVariableValues):

 - For each {argumentDefinition} in {argumentDefinitions}:
   - Let {argumentName} be the name of {argumentDefinition}.
   - Let {argumentType} be the expected type of {argumentDefinition}.